paulhatini/bioinformatics/README.md

 Features:
-  Reads sequences from an input FASTA file
+  Reads sequences from an input FASTA file \n
   Removes duplicate sequences
   Writes deduplicated sequences to an output FASTA file Executable for easy distribution and usage